bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 35°
-- Cloudy
+- Snow
-- 78% humidity
+- 84% humidity
-- 19 mph wind
+- 20 mph wind
-- 90% cloud cover
+- 89% cloud cover
 - 11 AQI 🟩
 - 0.05 inches of rain in the past 24 hours
 - 0.46 inches of snow and 0.08 inches of rain expected in the next 48 hours